- The Famous Mona Lisa

 Online tutorials are similar, but rather than the tutor being there in the room with you, they're teaching you via webcam using software such as Skype.

-Group tutorials are more like your traditional art classes with the exception that you and a group of friends could share the cost of a tutor while enjoying private tuition from them.
+Group tutorials are more like traditional art classes with the exception that you and a group of friends could share the cost of a tutor while enjoying private tuition from them.

 All you have to do is find the right tutor and you're ready to go!